ImagingDataCommons/highdicom/docs/seg.rst

 is the segmentation of ``source_images[i]``.
 Note that highdicom makes no attempt to sort the input source images in any way.
-It is the responsibility of the user to ensure that they pass the source images in a meaningful order, and the source images and segmentation frames at the same index correspond.
+It is the responsibility of the user to ensure that they pass the source images in a meaningful order, and that the source images and segmentation frames at the same index correspond.

 .. code-block:: python